-- 29. (1) A club or association ("A") must not discriminate against another person ("B") - (a) in the arrangements A makes for deciding to whom to offer membership, - (b) as to the terms on which A offers B membership, or - (c) by not offering B membership. - (2) A must not discriminate against a member of the club or association (" $\mathbf{B}$ ") - - (a) in the terms of membership that are afforded to B, - (b) by refusing or failing to accept B's application for a particular class or type of membership, - (c) by denying B access, or limiting B's access, to any benefit, facility or service provided by the club or association, - (d) by depriving B of membership, or - (e) by subjecting B to any other detriment.
+- 30. (1) A club or association ("A") must not discriminate against a person ("B") - - (a) in the arrangements A makes for deciding to whom to offer membership, - (b) as to the terms on which A offers B membership, or - (c) by not offering B membership. - (2) A club or association must not discriminate against a member of the club or association ("B") - - (a) in the terms of membership that are afforded to B, - (b) by refusing or failing to accept B's application for a particular class or type of membership, - (c) by denying B access, or limiting B's access, to any benefit, facility or service provided by the club or association, - (d) by depriving B of membership, or - (e) by subjecting B to any other detriment. - (3) A club or association must not victimise a person in any of the ways or circumstances set out in subsections (1)(a) to (c) or (2)(a) to (e). - (4) A club or association must not harass -

-- (3) A club or association must not victimise a person in any of the ways or circumstances set out in sections 29(1)(a) to (c) or (2)(a) to (e). - (4) A club or association must not harass - (a) a member, or - (b) a person who has applied for membership. - (5) Nothing in this section requires a club or association to take a step which would fundamentally alter the nature of the club or association. - (6) In this section "club or association" means any association of persons, whether or not incorporated or whether or not carried on for profit, other than a professional or trade organisation which has - (a) at least 25 members, and - (b) rules regarding admission to membership, and where membership involves a process of selection.
+- (a) a member, or - (b) a person who has applied for membership. - (5) Nothing in this section requires a club or association to take a step which would fundamentally alter the nature of the club or association. - (6) In this section "club or association" means any association of persons, whether or not incorporated or whether or not carried on for profit, other than a professional or trade organisation, which has - - (a) at least 25 members, and - (b) rules regarding admission to membership, and where membership involves a process of selection, and a club or association victimises or harasses a person for the purposes of this Ordinance if one or more employees of, or persons otherwise involved in the management of, the club or association victimise or harass the person in the course of that employment or management, or otherwise victimise or harass the person when acting or purporting to act on behalf of the club or association.